- Exhibits & Animals

 Revolutionary in design, this new catamaran is the only research vessel in North America with hybrid-electric propulsion.
 She runs virtually silently on electric power for our 2½-hour study cruises on Long Island Sound.

-The 63-foot all-aluminum vessel replaces a diesel-powered trawler.
-Public cruises, school group charters and private parties now enjoy a cleaner and greener venue on Long Island Sound
+The 64-foot all-aluminum vessel replaces a diesel-powered trawler.
+Public cruises, school group charters and private parties now enjoy a cleaner and greener venue on Long Island Sound.

 Study marine biodiversity from the water’s surface down to the bottom for a first-hand understanding of Long Island Sound's interdependent marine life.
 Participants utilize such sampling techniques as a plankton tow, bio-dredge, mud grab and otter trawl that may bring up fish, crabs, squid, skates and more.
 A video-microscope and touch tank on board enhance observations.

 Passengers must be over 42" tall.
-If under the age of 21, you must accompanied by an adult.
+If under the age of 18, you must be accompanied by an adult.
 Capacity: 35.

 ADVANCE RESERVATIONS STRONGLY RECOMMENDED.
-Capacity is limited.
+A capacity limit is set by the U.S. Coast Guard.
 Cruises do sell out.
 We recommend you purchase your tickets in advance.
 (Walk-up tickets are sold, space permitting.
 Ask any cashier when you arrive.)
-The U.S. Coast Guard sets limits for number of passengers on board.

 Cost: $29.95 per person

 Aquarium Members: $24.95